DICOM PS3.3 2023e - Information Object Definitions

 Stage 1: OCT technology is used to acquire a volumetric data set from a retinal region of interest.
 This volumetric data set (A) consists of multiple B-scans in a raster pattern, and multiple frames are acquired at each B-scan location.
 The B-scans are acquired in the manufacturer's proprietary format for analysis and storage.
 If this information is stored in DICOM, it can use the Raw Data Storage SOP Class.

 Stage 3: Clinicians typically make their assessment based upon two types of OCT en face images.
-The structural OCT en face image (E) is derived by using pixel information in (B) and two surface meshes (D).
-The OCT angiographic flow en face image (F) may be derived using the OCT angiographic flow volume information (C) and the OCT surface mesh (D).
+The structural OCT en face image (E) is derived by using pixel information in (B) and two surface segmentationes (D).
+The OCT angiographic flow en face image (F) may be derived using the OCT angiographic flow volume information (C) and the OCT surface segmentation (D).

 En face images are typically derived by the acquisition modality that generated the Ophthalmic Tomography Image, Surface Segmentation and Ophthalmic Optical Coherence Tomography B-scan Volume Analysis SOP Instances or by image workstations that received the respective Ophthalmic Image, Surface Segmentation and Ophthalmic Optical Tomography B-scan Volume Analysis SOP Instances via DICOM Storage.